ramondragon/Jupyter-Notebook-assignment-Ramon-Schmidmeier/README.md

-## The following jupyter Notebook is done as an assignment for the course "Tools for Data Science"
+## The jupyter Notebook is done as an assignment for the course "Tools for Data Science"